Professional Learning

 2. Recognize staff who consistently go above and beyond

-Every workplace has one: an employee who always seems to be doing something good for someone else, beyond their assigned responsibilities.
-And they rarely, if ever complain.
+Every workplace has one: an employee who always seems to be doing something good for someone else beyond their assigned responsibilities.
+And they rarely, if ever, complain.
 They genuinely enjoy helping others!
-If a name of someone from your staff just popped into your head, make sure they know how much you and everyone else appreciates them.
+If the name of someone from your staff just popped into your head, make sure they know how much you and everyone else appreciate them.

 3. Make yourself available